GabrielJSuarez/The_Odin_Project_Re-former/README.md

 the command bundle install is important to install required gem for the game to start.
 After you finish type:

+$ `rails db:migrate`

+This will create the database migration files and the schema for the database.
+After this you can run the local server:

 $ `rails server`

 Open your browser to localhost